thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 ```
 START, success=true, integrationType=MQTT = [1]
 ```
-→ There is currently **one active MQTT integration** in the `STARTED` state.
+-> There is currently **one active MQTT integration** in the `STARTED` state.

 **Key points:**
 - `success=true`: Number of integrations in `STARTED` state.
 - `success=false`: Number of integrations in `FAILED` state.

 These values are updated whenever an integration changes state.
-They help operators understand the **real-time health** of all running integrations across types.
+They help admins understand the **real-time health** of all running integrations across types.

----

 **3. Integration Uplink Queue Stats**

-These metrics summarize the state of the **uplink Kafka topic**, which is used by the executor to send stats and status updates back to TBMQ Core.
+These metrics summarize the state of the **uplink Kafka topic**, which is used by the executor to send stats and lifecycle events back to TBMQ.

 Example:
 ```